GalvanizeDataScience/zipfian-distribution/README.md

 `vagrant ssh`

 _NOTE: The Vagrant Box has X11 forwarding enabled, allowing you to run graphical applications (i.e. browser, IPython notebooks, R Studio, etc.) in the VM and have the windows run on the host machine_

+### Synced Files

+By default Vagrant syncs the host directory in which the Vagrantfile resides with the `/vagrant` folder on the guest VM.
+This is where you will be doing most of your work.
+If you would like to change this, modify the Vagrant file [accordingly](http://docs.vagrantup.com/v2/synced-folders/basic_usage.html).

 ## Vagrant